JAlcocerT/JAlcocerT/content/blog/outro-browsers.md

 - Frequent website structure changes break scrapers and require constant maintenance.
 - IP blocking and rate limiting from websites also restrict scraper access, necessitating IP rotation and proxy use.[8][9][5]

-### Summary
+**Summary**

 CAPTCHAs present a direct technical and ethical hurdle to automation, while SSR vs CSR impacts the complexity and resource requirements for scraping.

 Both significantly affect scraper stability and efficiency, with CAPTCHAs acting as active gatekeepers and CSR increasing technical overhead.

-SSR content is easier to scrape compared to CSR, which demands JavaScript execution and increases scraper complexity.[3][6][1]
+SSR content is easier to scrape compared to CSR, which demands JavaScript execution and increases scraper complexity.

 ---